dcdpr/did-btcr2/chapters/Index.md

 For a ::Map Beacon::, the request signal confirmation message contains:

 * The ::Beacon Announcement Map::.
-* The ::Unsigned Beacon Signal::.
+* The Unsigned Beacon Signal::.
 * The MuSig2 aggregated nonce.

 For an ::SMT Beacon::, the request signal confirmation message contains: